 record, but places a "set aside" notation on the student's

-should understand that the record to be set aside includes all
+should understand that the set record will apply to the quarter they indicate to be set aside and all quarters before it.

 Students may set aside a previous record if:

 You may print a Set-Aside Past Record Petition Form or get one at the Registration

 Caution: Although Clark College makes provisions for setting aside past records, students should not assume that other colleges to which they transfer will compute the GPA in the same manner.